NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Lorekith.md

     desc: " (illusion,primal,visual) When a lorekith tells a story, they are surrounded by images representing the tale's events.
 These are obviously illusory to most creatures, though animals and small children might need to make a Perception check against the lorekith's spell DC to recognize it, at the GM's discretion."

   - name: "Myth Masks"
     desc: "  A typical lorekith carries three masks that they modify as needed; the hero, the mentor, and the villain.
 They can swap masks with an Interact action, and they gain benefits based on which mask they currently wear.
 Their masks have a Hardness of 3 and 12 Hit Points, with a Broken Threshold of 6, and a creature can target a lorekith's mask using the lorekith's AC and saves, though the masks aren't normally affected by area effects while in the lorekith's possession.
 If their mask is broken, a lorekith loses access to that mask's benefits until they Craft a new one, which costs them no valuable materials and takes only 1 day.
-Rarer lorekith might have access to more masks than these basic three.\n*   **Hero** The lorekith gains fast healing 2.\n*   **Mentor** The lorekith gains a +1 status bonus to skill checks.\n*   **Villain** The lorekith gains a +1 status bonus to attack and damage rolls.\n[[Effects/Effect_ Myth Mask|Effect: Myth Mask]]\n### Additional Lorekith Masks\nWhile nearly every lorekith has worn a mask for the essential roles of a story, some have more specific tastes, creating masks such as the conflagration, the dragon, or the fool.\n*   **The Conflagration** The lorekith gains resistance 5 to fire, and its shadow puppet Strike's damage changes to fire.\n*   **The Dragon** The lorekith's Intimidation bonus becomes +13.\n*   **The Fool** The lorekith gains a +2 status bonus to saves against mental effects."
+Rarer lorekith might have access to more masks than these basic three.\n\n*   **Hero** The lorekith gains fast healing 2.\n*   **Mentor** The lorekith gains a +1 status bonus to skill checks.\n*   **Villain** The lorekith gains a +1 status bonus to attack and damage rolls.\n\n[[Effects/Effect_ Myth Mask|Effect: Myth Mask]]\n\n### Additional Lorekith Masks\n\nWhile nearly every lorekith has worn a mask for the essential roles of a story, some have more specific tastes, creating masks such as the conflagration, the dragon, or the fool.\n\n*   **The Conflagration** The lorekith gains resistance 5 to fire, and its shadow puppet Strike's damage changes to fire.\n*   **The Dragon** The lorekith's Intimidation bonus becomes +13.\n*   **The Fool** The lorekith gains a +2 status bonus to saves against mental effects."

 abilities_mid:
   - name: ""